demodude4u/Factorio-FBSR/FactorioBlueprintStringRenderer/fbsr-cli-help.md

-  profile-explore          Open file manager for the specified profile profile-default-vanilla  Generate default vanilla profile mod-query                List mods based on filters profile-status           Get the status of a profile profile-factorio         Run Factorio with the specified profile profile-test-book        Generate blueprint book with test blueprints
+  profile-explore          Open file manager for the specified profile profile-default-vanilla  Generate default vanilla profile mod-query                List mods based on filters overlap-report           Detect name overlaps for entities and tiles across all profiles profile-status           Get the status of a profile profile-factorio         Run Factorio with the specified profile profile-test-book        Generate blueprint book with test blueprints